Historical Apoplexy · State Legislative Adaptations · West Virginia

 LEGISLATIVE ROUTING NOTE

 West Virginia does not have a statewide citizen initiative process for statutes.
-This bill must pass the Legislature — the Senate and the House of Delegates — to become law.
+This bill must pass the Legislature, the Senate and the House of Delegates, to become law.

 FILING: A bill may be introduced by any member of the Senate or the House of Delegates.
 Bills are filed with the Clerk of the respective chamber.
 This bill would be designated "HB ____" if introduced in the House of Delegates or "SB ____" if introduced in the Senate.

-COMMITTEE ASSIGNMENT: Upon introduction, this bill would likely be assigned to: - House Agriculture and Natural Resources Committee or Senate
+COMMITTEE ASSIGNMENT: Upon introduction, this bill would likely be assigned to the House Agriculture and Natural Resources Committee or the Senate Agriculture and Rural Development Committee.
+The Finance Committee receives the bill on second reading for fiscal-impact review.

 FISCAL IMPACT: The Governor's office and the Legislative Auditor prepare fiscal notes for all bills with budgetary impact.